September 27, 2021

 Through her personal experience, plus myriad interviews with mothers, fathers, sisters, and brothers living with children with LD, Ford brings clarity to this often overlooked issue, while providing insights and advice as to how to best deal with the non-disabled, or “forgotten” child.

 Anne Ford, the parent of a now-adult child with LD, is the former Board Chairman of the National Center for Learning Disabilities.
-She and co-author Thompson have written three other books based on Ford’s experience: Laughing Allegra, On Their Own, and A Special Mother.
+She and co-author Thompson have written several other books based on Ford’s experience including Laughing Allegra, On Their Own, and A Special Mother.